daveyofi/daveyofi/README.md

 🔭 I’m working on: a startup
 👯 I’m looking to collaborate on: projects, design and code
-🤔 I’m looking for help with: are you a web developer?
+🤔 I’m looking for: are you a web developer?
 📫 How to reach me: dave yofi
 😄 Pronouns: Dave [yo-fi]